About Turmeric Pepper

 • Persian Recipes (Traditional, Authentic & some with a healthy twist)

-Coming from Malay, Chinese, and Indonesian heritage, my recipes reflect the diverse flavors of Asia.
-I love incorporating anti-inflammatory ingredients like ginger, garlic, turmeric, lemongrass, scallions, and chili peppers, along with a blend of aromatic spices—not just for their bold flavors but also for their health benefits.
+Coming from a mixed background of Southeast Asian and Chinese heritage, my Asian recipes showcase the diverse flavors of Asia.
+Focused on whole foods seasoned with warming and aromatic spices such as ginger, garlic, turmeric, lemongrass, pandan, and chili peppers.
+Not only for their bold flavors but also for their goodness.

-Middle Eastern and Mediterranean Recipes on Turmeric Pepper
+Middle Eastern and Mediterranean Cuisine in this blog

 This assimilation of foods through our mixed marriage has brought me to create the recipes on this blog: The collection of Oriental Asian food that I grew up with, and Middle Eastern & Mediterranean food, which I have adapted from my husband’s side.